 There was no ice cream in the house, and she knew it.
-Yet she still chose the non-existent option #3.
+Yet she still chose the non-existent Door #3.
 Illogical?
 Definitely.
-But she has a built in excuse for reasoning like a child.
+But she has a built-in excuse for reasoning like a child.

 But what’s our excuse?